runag/sopka/README.md

 <!--
-Copyright 2012-2024 Rùnag project contributors
+Copyright 2012-2025 Runag project contributors

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.